OSC/ood-documentation/docs/_sources/installation/install-apps.rst.txt

 Files App
 ---------

-The `Files App <https://github.com/OSC/ood-fileexplorer>`_ is a Node.js app that provides a web-based file explorer for file uploads, downloads, editing, renaming and copying.
+The :ref:`files` is a Node.js app that provides a web-based file explorer for file uploads, downloads, editing, renaming and copying.

 #.
 Start in the build directory for system web applications: